zenwork/mkdn-web-component/README.md

       * move /demo out /test one level up
       * review decision to have json and markdown transclusion... seems weird practice
       * figure out what the magic that webpack is doing!
+      * events.js should probably be split into smaller files